insight-creative/Insight-Creative-2021/content/blog/google-business-profile-importance/index.md

 <img src="google-business101.jpg">

-# Google Business: why every business needs to use this effective tool

 [Google Business](https://www.google.com/business/) is a free, Google-run marketing tool that helps businesses share information, build an online presence and gather testimonials.
 If you own a business and have yet to create and optimize your Google Business Profile, *now* is the time!

 You’re missing out on loads of potential customers if you don’t take advantage of this powerful tool.
 Here’s the good news: Google Business is free to use, easy to set up and requires very basic upkeep to provide results.